netvl/picopickle/README.md

 ```

 The opposite conversion (from primitives to the backend representation) can be done with `make` methods on the
-backend, but picopickle provides a set of implicit decorators which provide `toBackend` method on all of
+backend, but picopickle also provides a set of implicit decorators which provide `toBackend` method on all of
 the basic types.
 These decorators are defined in `backend.BackendConversionImplicits` object:

 ```scala